sdvelev/Sparnatural-Elections-Graph/README.md

 # Sparnatural-Elections-Graph
-My project for theSenatic Web course at FMI
+My project for the Semantic Web course at FMI